-As of December 31, 2016, we had \$4.9 billion of outstanding indebtedness on a consolidated basis, which includes \$2.3 billion of non-recourse Securitization Bonds.
-As of December 31, 2016, principal repayments through 2019 are limited to scheduled principal repayments on Securitization Bonds of approximately \$1.3 billion, for which dedicated revenue streams exist.
+As of December 31, 2017, we had \$4.8 billion of outstanding indebtedness on a consolidated basis, which includes \$1.9 billion of non-recourse Securitization Bonds.
+As of December 31, 2017, principal repayments through 2020 are limited to scheduled principal repayments of approximately \$1.1 billion on Securitization Bonds, for which dedicated revenue streams exist.
 Our future financing activities may be significantly affected by, among other things:

-- general economic and capital market conditions; - credit availability from financial institutions and other lenders; - investor confidence in us and CenterPoint Energy and the markets in which we operate; - maintenance of acceptable credit ratings by us and CenterPoint Energy; - market expectations regarding our and CenterPoint Energy's future earnings and cash flows; - our and CenterPoint Energy's ability to access capital markets on reasonable terms; - our exposure to GenOn (formerly known as RRI Energy, Inc., Reliant Energy and RRI), a wholly-owned subsidiary of NRG, in connection with certain indemnification obligations; and - provisions of relevant tax and securities laws.
+- general economic and capital market conditions; - credit availability from financial institutions and other lenders; - investor confidence in us and CenterPoint Energy and the markets in which we operate; - maintenance of acceptable credit ratings by us and CenterPoint Energy; - market expectations regarding our and CenterPoint Energy's future earnings and cash flows; - our and CenterPoint Energy's ability to access capital markets on reasonable terms; - our exposure to GenOn (formerly known as RRI Energy, Inc., Reliant Energy and RRI), a wholly-owned subsidiary of NRG and currently the subject of bankruptcy proceedings, in connection with certain indemnification obligations; and - provisions of relevant tax and securities laws.

-As of December 31, 2016, we had approximately \$2.6 billion aggregate principal amount of general mortgage bonds outstanding under the General Mortgage, including approximately \$118 million held in trust to secure pollution control bonds for which CenterPoint Energy is obligated.
-Additionally, as of December 31, 2016, we had approximately \$102 million aggregate principal amount of first mortgage bonds outstanding under the Mortgage.
+As of December 31, 2017, we had approximately \$2.9 billion aggregate principal amount of general mortgage bonds outstanding under the General Mortgage, including approximately \$118 million held in trust to secure pollution control bonds for which CenterPoint Energy is obligated.
+Additionally, as of December 31, 2017, we had approximately \$102 million aggregate principal amount of first mortgage bonds outstanding under the Mortgage.
 We may issue additional general mortgage bonds on the basis of retired bonds, 70% of property additions or cash deposited with the trustee.
-Approximately \$4.1 billion of additional first mortgage bonds and general mortgage bonds in the aggregate could be issued on the basis of retired bonds and 70% of property additions as of December 31, 2016.
+Approximately \$4.2 billion of additional first mortgage bonds and general mortgage bonds in the aggregate could be issued on the basis of retired bonds and 70% of property additions as of December 31, 2017.
 We have contractually agreed that we will not issue additional first mortgage bonds, subject to certain exceptions.

-Our current credit ratings are discussed in "Management's Narrative Analysis of Results of Operations - Liquidity and Capital Resources - Impact on Liquidity of a Downgrade in Credit Ratings" in Item 7 of this report.
+Our current credit ratings are discussed in "Management's Narrative Analysis of Results of Operations - Liquidity and Capital Resources - Impact on Liquidity of a Downgrade in Credit Ratings" in Item 7 of Part II of this report.
 These credit ratings may not remain in effect for any given period of time and one or more of these ratings may be lowered or withdrawn entirely by a rating agency.
 We note that these credit ratings are not recommendations to buy, sell or hold our securities.
 Each rating should be evaluated independently of any other rating.
 Any future reduction or withdrawal of one or more of our credit ratings could have a material adverse impact on our ability to access capital on acceptable terms.